PedroMagar/MISA-O/README.md

 >The specification is under review...

 ## Architecture
-MISA-O is a 4-bit MISC accumulator ISA with variable-length encoding (nibble/byte immediates) and an XOP prefix for extensions.
-Memory is accessed via a single XMEM class (load/store, optional post-inc).
-The architecture consists of one program counter register, four 4-bit accumulator registers, two 16-bit source registers and two 16-bit memory address registers.
-Accumulator registers can be linked to work as 2x8-bit or 1x16-bit besides the original 4x4-bit mode, while active source will always provide values accordingly with accumulator size.
-Logic operations will primarily be on accumulator register and store the result in itself, while memory operation will use active memory address register as address.
-The accumulator register can be rotated Left or right in sets (like operation Shift rotate left/right by the active width (W)).
+MISA-O is a compact 4-bit MISC accumulator ISA featuring variable-length encoding (nibble or byte immediates) and an **XOP** prefix for extensions.
+It uses a unified **XMEM** class for memory access (load/store with optional post-increment).
+The architecture includes one program counter, four 4-bit accumulators, two 16-bit source registers, and two 16-bit address registers.
+Accumulators can be linked into wider configurations (2×8-bit or 1×16-bit), while logic and arithmetic operations act primarily on the active accumulator.

 ### Characteristics:
 - 1x16-bit pc (Program Counter) register.